ShahHetanshi/ChatBot/README.md

 # ChatBot
- This repository contains a chatbot that engages in natural language conversations using Microsoft DialoGPT and Flask.
+ This repository contains a chatbot that engages in Natural Language Conversations using Microsoft DialoGPT and Flask.